From forests to forks: Honouring Jane Goodall

 A common misconception is that plant-based eating is restrictive or joyless.
 The opposite is true.
 Just as Jane found wonder in the lives of chimpanzees, we can find joy exploring flavours, textures, and cuisines that celebrate plants.
 Each meal is an opportunity to connect with the planet, support local farmers, and nourish ourselves while making ethical choices.

 So much of MRSG’s work is focused around creating joy, meaning and community.
-We can support you to discover the delights of plant-based eating and connect with likeminded others through our events, including:
+Our action groups can support you to discover the delights of plant-based eating and connect with like minded people.
+For example:

-The Woodend Farmer’s market, where you can source tasty, fresh, local, and seasonal veggies
+• At the Woodend Farmer’s market you can source tasty, fresh, local, and seasonal veggies and catch up with growers and locals

-Annual Edgy Veg Awards, where we invite you and your friends to share plant-based meals to support local plant-based food innovation and veggie growers
+• In the annual Edgy Veg Awards, you can share plant-based meals with friends and family to support local food innovation, veggie growers and businesses

 A Call to Action